 16 May 2024 – Zambia Supreme Court issues crashing judgment for deaf drivers.

-11 June 2021 – Zambia High Court dismisses constitutional challenge to denial of driving licences to deaf people.
+11 June 2021 – Zambia High Court dismisses constitutional challenge to the denial of driving licences to deaf people.

 29 Oct 2021 – Denial of driving licenses to deaf people.